Logiqx/gps-details/docs/devices/garmin/power/README.md

 > **Extended Battery** - Balances above-average battery life and below-average positioning accuracy.
 This setting provides the best battery life while still prioritizing positioning accuracy.

 The "Extended Battery" setting uses "GPS + Galileo", and not "GPS Only".

-It can also use either 1 or 2 second recording interval for track points, regardless of the "every second" setting.
+It can also use either 1 or 2 second recording interval for track points, even with the "every second" setting.